Reconcyl/myco/doc/commands.md

 ### `set-max-children [MAX]`

 Limit organisms to having only `MAX` children.
 If no argument is passed, organisms will be permitted to have arbitrarily many children.
-Note that this only applies to organisms created after this command is run.

 ### `speed [SPEED]`